ChufanSuki/Pacman/docs/guide/install.rst

     pip install pacman

-Alternatively, you can install the latest version of ``imitation`` from source.
-This is useful if you wish to contribute to the development of ``imitation``, or if you need features that have not yet been made available in a stable release:
+Alternatively, you can install the latest version of ``pacman`` from source.
+This is useful if you wish to contribute to the development of ``pacman``, or if you need features that have not yet been made available in a stable release:

 .. code-block:: bash